monome/docs/norns/study-0.md

 ## resources

 - [script reference](../reference) - list of commands and how to use them
-- [first light walkthrough](https://vimeo.com/515473339) - a recorded livestream of dan derks doing a norns study 0 walkthrough
+- [firstlight walkthrough](https://vimeo.com/515473339) - a recorded livestream of a _firstlight_ study walkthrough